anuu27/CogniHire/README.md

 ---

 ## Contributing
-For questions or collaborations, please **open an issue** or contact the repository maintainers.
+This is a course project for UMC-301 DSAI (Data Science & AI) at IISc Bengaluru.For questions or collaborations, please **open an issue** or contact the repository maintainers.

 ---